 In iOS since there's only ever one GPU there's only one device you can get, but on macOS systems can have multiple devices since there may be both an integrated and discrete GPU and even multiple eGPUs.

+Usually though, getting the default device is sufficient for most applications.
+And getting this device is really simple, you call MTLCreateSystem DefaultDevice.
 One of the first things you'll do with this device is create a command queue.

 The queue is used mostly in your applications render loop to obtain command buffers each frame, but you want to create the command queue at initialization.

 Typically, a single queue is sufficient but more complex apps that execute many tasks in parallel may need multiple queues.

 Creating a queue is also really simple, you call newCommandQueue with the device you just created.
 And once you've got your queue you can get command buffers for your render loop.
 Let's move on building your render objects.
 I'm going to talk about creating three types of objects used for rendering, textures, buffers and pipelines.

 Let's start with textures.
 As mentioned earlier, you create render objects from a device object.